-The Company also reviewed the useful life of the definite life intangible assets for the Broadstreet CGU and reduced it from 4 years to 3 years.
-This change in accounting estimate will be accounted for on a prospective basis.
 With respect to its definite life intangible assets, at the end of each reporting year, the Company assesses whether there is any indication that any of these may be impaired and performs an impairment analysis where indicators are noted.
 An impairment loss is recognized when the carrying amount of an asset exceeds its recoverable amount, which is the higher of the asset's fair value less costs of disposal and its value-in-use.

-10. Other non-current assets:
+9. Other non-current assets:

-Other non-current assets include rental deposits of \$260 (2013 - \$260) for the leased office premises, which are released at specified dates during the lease term, which expires in 2017.
+Other non-current assets represents rental deposits of \$260 (2015 - \$260) for the leased office premises, which are released at specified dates during the lease term and expire in 2022.

-11. Accounts payable and accrued liabilities:
+10. Accounts payable and accrued liabilities: